-The Byway includes a number of existing visitor attractions, historic sites, and touring opportunities.
-These sites and attractions have been evaluated by the Alliance and interpretive consultant according to their readiness for visitors and their relationships to the themes of the Byway.
+The Byway includes several existing visitor attractions, historic sites, and touring opportunities.
+These sites and attractions have been evaluated by the Byway Alliance and interpretive consultant according to their readiness for visitors and their relationships to the themes of the Byway.